github/semantic/docs/💡ProTip!.md

 To install threadscope:

-1. Download a prebuilt binary from https://github.com/haskell/ThreadScope/releases .
+1. Download a prebuilt binary from https://github.com/haskell/ThreadScope/releases
-2. `chmod a+x` the result of extracting the release.
+2. `chmod a+x` the result of extracting the release
-3. `brew install gtk+ gtk-mac-integration`.
+3. `brew install gtk+ gtk-mac-integration`
-4. profit.